 Our pick #9

 As the political, cultural and commercial capital of Jordan, it should come as no surprise that Amman is brimming with activity and has no end of exciting things to do.
-Today, the city is thriving and has been crowned one of the world’s most liberal Arab capitals, making it a very appealing destination for European travellers.
+Today, the city is thriving and has been crowned one of the world’s most liberal Arab capitals, making it a very appealing destination for European travelers.
 A striking feature of Amman is how it has delicately struck a balance between the old and the new.
-Skyscrapers and busy streets fill the city centre, but nestled in the heart of this modern metropolis is the ancient citadel, dating back to the Neolithic period.
-For those looking for an authentic experience, head to the markets where you will be able to sample traditional Middle Eastern snacks and haggle with vendors over spices, perfumes and jewellery.
+There are all the signs of modernization, with glistening skyscrapers and busy shopping streets.
+But the old charm of the city has also been retained, with the ancient Neolithic Citadel still standing proud in the heart of the city.
+For those looking for an authentic experience, head to the markets, where you will be able to sample traditional Middle Eastern snacks and haggle with vendors over spices, perfumes and jewelery.
 At the end of the day, retire to one of the numerous Turkish baths for a bit of self-indulgence.

 For further information on travelling to Jordan check out these useful resources: